cedricyu803/Data-Science-Work-Samples/README.md

 Last updated: August 2024

-New in 2024: end-to-end example of 'Disaster Tweet Classification'; See
+New in 2024: `8.
+End-to-end example with the Disater Tweet dataset`; linked from a separate [repo](https://github.com/cedricyu803/e2e_disaster_tweets).

 # Data Science Work Samples
 This folder contains select works I have done in data science and machine learning. <br>